preservim/vim-colors-pencil/README.markdown

 # vim-colors-pencil

-> An pencil color scheme for Vim
+> A color scheme for Vim inspired by iA Writer

-IAWriter is an elegant word processor, only marred by its lack of Vim.
+iA Writer is an elegant word processor, only marred by its lack of Vim.
 It does have a nice colorscheme, which this one is modeled after.

 ## Requirements